-Global Warming Solutions, Their Types, and Benefits
+Global Warming Solutions, Three Types, and Economic Benefits

 Things You Can Do Today

 Why are solutions needed?
 The warmest 30-year period in the Northern Hemisphere over the last 1,400 years was between 1983 and 2012.
 Global warming cost the U.S. government more than $350 billion between 2007 and 2017.

 It will cost $112 billion per year in the future, according to the U.S. Government Accountability Office.